Awaken the Giant Within is Tony Robbin’s guide to taking charge of your life, ranging from your mood to your finances to your relationships.

 Short-circuit Another Pleasure for the New Alternative

-You can also use the pleasure of something else to start feeling strongly about the new pattern and link it to the new pattern by repetitions.
+You can also use the pleasure of something else to start feeling strongly about the new pattern and link it to the new pattern through repetitions.
 For example:

 Example: Music to Stop Overeating

-Tony Robbins associated pain to not finish everything in his plate.
+Tony Robbins associated pain with not finishing everything on his plate.

-He started associating pain to overeating and pleasure in pushing the plate away with food still on it.
+He started associating pain with overeating and pleasure in pushing the plate away with food still on it.

-He pushed the plate away playing his favourite music and putting himself into peak state, feeling pleasure while pushing the plate away, again and again.
+He pushed the plate away playing his favorite music and putting himself into peak state, feeling pleasure while pushing the plate away, again and again.